The Farrell Clan

 Farrell Clan Longford

-They meet regularly throughout the year to discuss how best to promote Farrell Clan activities, celebrate important dates for Clan members, organise mini gatherings, dinners, and daytrips, but also just to catch up on local news, events, and projects of interest to the clan.
+Our Longford-based clan have a dedicated core committee, comprised of Farrell family members, relatives, and friends.
+We meet regularly throughout the year to discuss how best to promote our Farrell Clan activities, celebrate important dates for members, organize mini gatherings, dinners, and daytrips, but also just to catch up on local news, events, and projects of interest.

-The most important event and project for clan members both in Longford and around the world, is the Farrell Clan Rally.
-Held every four years here in Longford, the rally is a five-day gathering of Farrell’s from every corner of the globe, who come together in celebration of their shared ancestral roots.
-Our next rally is due to take place 18th – 22nd July 2022.
+The most important event and project for us and indeed for all our clan members around the world, is the Farrell Clan Rally.
+Held every four years here in Longford this is a five-day gathering of Farrells from every corner of the globe who come together in celebration of our shared ancestral roots.
+The rally has been taking place since 1993 so there are many interesting images to view of those gatherings on our clan website.

-The Farrell Clan is a long standing, registered member of the Clans of Ireland, via which they connect, communicate, and celebrate with other family clans from around the Island of Ireland.
+The Farrell Clan is a long standing, registered member of the Clans of Ireland, via which we connect, communicate, and celebrate with other family clans from around the Island and abroad.
+We also maintain a modern website and manage a dedicated Facebook group with over four thousand members.

 Farrell Clan Facebook